Proverbs 5 – Warning Against Adultery

 · We will remain together and supportive of each other as we grow old.

 ii.
-Individually and especially collectively these are benefits far greater than the experience of orgasm.
-This is a sex with meaning, not only pleasure.
+Individually, and especially collectively, these are benefits far greater than the experience of orgasm.
+This is sex with meaning, not only pleasure.
 The world, the flesh, and the devil do a masterful job in selling humanity the lie that sex focused only on pleasure is greater than what God promises in obedience to His plan: sex with meaning.

 iii.
 “Strict fidelity is not an impoverishing isolationism: from such a marriage, blessing streams out in the persons and influences of a true family.”
 (Kidner)

 c.
 Should your fountains be dispersed abroad: Here the image changes, and the idea is that Solomon’s son should regard his sexual activity to be like a supply of life-giving water that should be set in the right channel.
 It is for the satisfaction of his wife, and not for strangers with you.